klausman/armapadocs/content/mods/clientside_mods/index.md

   Enhanced:](https://steamcommunity.com/sharedfiles/filedetails/?id=623475643)
   Many, many improvements for 3DEN, If you only install one mod for editing missions, it should be this one
-- [dzn Zeus Search Patch:](https://steamcommunity.com/sharedfiles/filedetails/?id=1557429895)
+- ~~[dzn Zeus Search Patch:](https://steamcommunity.com/sharedfiles/filedetails/?id=1557429895)
-  Instead of doing the search-as-you-type thing, this only searches after you hit enter, which makes the entire experience much nicer, especially in the larger categories.
+  Instead of doing the search-as-you-type thing, this only searches after you hit enter, which makes the entire experience much nicer, especially in the larger categories.~~ Achilles now does this natively.
 - [ZEI - Zeus and Eden
   Interiors:](https://steamcommunity.com/sharedfiles/filedetails/?id=1251859358)
   Autofill buildings and objects like tables and shelves with random